-Sampling and analysis will be performed for hexavalent chromium by EPA Method 7196, and for total chromium and cadmium by EPA Method 6010.
+Sampling and analysis will be performed for total chromium and cadmium by EPA Method 6010.
 Analysis of these samples will be consistent with the NYSDEC ASP 2005, Category B requirements.
 Trip blanks will accompany each shipment of aqueous samples.
 If several samples are collected for analysis on any one day, all samples will be packed in the same cooler with the trip blank.
 All trip blanks will be analyzed according to NYSDEC ASP (2005) protocol.
 All data will be presented in modified Category B deliverables format.